iechor/docs/content/engine/tutorials/networkingcontainers.md

 You can remove a container from a network by disconnecting the container.
 To do this, you supply both the network name and the container name.
 You can also use the container ID.
 In this example, though, the name is faster.

-    $ docker network disconnect bridge networktest
+    $ iechor network disconnect bridge networktest

 While you can disconnect a container from a network, you cannot remove the builtin `bridge` network named `bridge`.
 Networks are natural ways to isolate containers from other containers or other networks.
-So, as you get more experienced with Docker, create your own networks.
+So, as you get more experienced with iEchor, create your own networks.

 ## Create your own bridge network

-Docker Engine natively supports both bridge networks and overlay networks.
-A bridge network is limited to a single host running Docker Engine.
+iEchor Engine natively supports both bridge networks and overlay networks.
+A bridge network is limited to a single host running iEchor Engine.
 An overlay network can include multiple hosts and is a more advanced topic.
 For this example, create a bridge network:

-    $ docker network create -d bridge my_bridge
+    $ iechor network create -d bridge my_bridge

-The `-d` flag tells Docker to use the `bridge` driver for the new network.
+The `-d` flag tells iEchor to use the `bridge` driver for the new network.
 You could have left this flag off as `bridge` is the default value for this flag.
 Go ahead and list the networks on your machine:

-    $ docker network ls
+    $ iechor network ls

     NETWORK ID          NAME                DRIVER
     7b369448dccb        bridge              bridge